 Modern Valentine's Day Artwork

+Personalize these cute Valentine's Day crafts for shelves and nooks.
 To craft the collage, cut out repeating shapes from fabric (we used birds and hearts in various sizes) and use spray adhesive to mount on white cardstock; frame.
-For more advanced crafters, design a work of Valentine art.
-Pencil a design on a store-bought canvas, then sew over your drawing using a thick needle (we used a backstitch technique).
+For more advanced crafters, design a work of Valentine's Day art.
+Pencil a design on a store-bought canvas, then sew over your drawing using a thick needle (we used a backstitch).

-Spread a little love with this pillow.
-Dress up a plain throw pillow for Valentine's Day.
-Add the word "love" with stencils and fabric paint.
+Dress up a plain throw pillow and add a little love to your Valentine's Day decor with this handmade pillow.
+Add the word love with stencils and fabric paint.
 Cut out your own letters or buy a set of stencils, available at crafts stores, for a quick design.

 Editor's Tip: Alternate colors for each letter or use a different word on the pillow to make the design your own.